katholt/sonneityping/README.md

 Mykrobe v0.9.0+ can identify input genomes as _S. sonnei_, assign those identified as _S. sonnei_ to hierarchical genotypes based on detection of single nucleotide variants (SNVs; defined in the file alleles.txt), and report known mutations in the quinolone-resistance determining region (QRDR) of genes *gyrA* (S83L, D87G, D87Y) and *parC* (S80I).
 Details of the genotyping scheme are available in the preprint [Hawkey et al, 2020](https://www.biorxiv.org/content/10.1101/2020.10.29.360040v1).

-This script can be used to parse the resulting JSON files output by Mykrobe (one per genome), and tabulate the results in a single tab-delimited file.
+This script can be used to parse the resulting JSON files output by Mykrobe (one per genome), and tabulate the results in a single tab-delimited file [(example below)](#example-output).

 ## Dependencies for parser script
 * Python 3.7+